 Six value types: f64, i64, u64, bool, bytes, and string.
 Per-type codecs, automatic From conversions, and custom bytes aggregation via Codec/Aggregator traits.

 Segmented WAL with CRC32 checksums and idempotent replay.
-Choose Periodic sync for throughput or PerAppend for strongest durability.
+Choose Periodic or PerAppend sync, and pick replay policy: Salvage (default) or Strict.

-Prometheus-compatible HTTP server with remote read/write, PromQL HTTP API, TLS, bearer auth, text format ingestion, and graceful shutdown.
+Prometheus-compatible HTTP server with remote read/write, PromQL API, TLS, bearer auth, admin snapshot/restore endpoints (gated), and deep self-observability.

-12 built-in functions: Sum, Min, Max, Avg, First, Last, Count, Median, Range, Variance, StdDev, and None.
-Downsampling with pagination built in.
+12 built-in aggregations: Sum, Min, Max, Avg, First, Last, Count, Median, Range, Variance, StdDev, and None.
+Supports downsampling, pagination, and custom bytes aggregation.

 Memory budget with admission backpressure, series cardinality cap, and WAL size limit.
-Prevents OOM crashes and unbounded growth.
+0.9.0 adds incremental shard memory accounting and optional background fail-fast mode.

 Ballpark figures from cargo bench in quick mode.
 Run on your hardware for precise numbers.